Edward F. Dombroski, Jr.

 Margaret S. Travers

-Attorney Margaret S. Travers has established herself as a pioneer in the practice of Family Law through a distinguished career spanning nearly 50 years.
+Attorney Margaret S. Travers was a pioneer in the practice of Family Law in the Boston area and maintained a distinguished career spanning 50 years.

 Boston College Law School (J.D., 1969)